vlasvlasvlas/itoshima_sound/README.md

 ## How to Use

-Download and extract this zip file that contains all the project:
+Download this repo, extract the zip file contains all the project.

-<a id="raw-url" href="https://github.com/vlasvlasvlas/itoshima_sound/raw/refs/heads/main/itoshima_sound.zip">ITOSHIMA SOUNDS ZIP FILE</a>

-Or you can download this repo.

 Then, simply open the HTML file in your browser, and turon ON the Itoshima sounds button.